 Here’s how you can speed up the review and approval process for your project plan AND all of the following project deliverables.

-1. Request a free Filestage trial & demo
+1. Start your free Filestage trial here

-In the meantime, check out our demo file and learn more about how to use Filestage to review project files.
+Also, feel free to check out our demo file and learn more about how to use Filestage to review project files.

 Before you can start, you should replicate your existing review and approval process in Filestage.
 Set up review steps for each review instance your project plan (or project deliverables) have to go through.